niranjankala/niranjankala.github.io/_posts/2024-04-12-building-resilient-microservices-implementing-resiliency-patterns-with-polly-framework.md

 layout: post
 ---

-Resiliency is a critical aspect of building distributed systems, especially in microservices architectures where failures are inevitable.
+Resiliency is critical to building distributed systems, especially in microservices architectures where failures are inevitable.
 In this comprehensive guide, we'll explore how to implement resiliency patterns using the Polly framework in .NET Core.
-We'll cover the retry pattern, circuit breaker pattern, and fallback pattern, each with detailed examples to help you understand their implementation and benefits.
+We'll cover the retry, circuit breaker, and fallback patterns, each with detailed examples to help you understand their implementation and benefits.

 **Introduction to Polly Framework**

-Polly is a powerful resilience and transient-fault-handling library for .NET, designed to help developers implement resiliency patterns easily.
+Polly is a powerful resilience and transient-fault-handling library for .NET designed to help developers easily implement resiliency patterns.
 It provides a fluent interface for defining policies for retry, circuit breaker, and fallback strategies.

 **Retry Pattern**

 The retry pattern allows you to automatically retry an operation that has failed due to transient faults, such as network errors or temporary unavailability of resources.
 Let's dive into a step-by-step implementation of the retry pattern using Polly.

-1. **Install Polly NuGet Package**: Begin by installing the Polly NuGet package in your .NET Core application.
+1. **Install Polly NuGet Package**: First, install the Polly NuGet package in your .NET Core application.

     ```bash
     Install-Package Polly